SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

-If the value of the expression doesn't match the value of the return type declared in the function or method declaration, the expression's value is converted to the return type before it is returned to the calling function or method.
+If the value of the expression doesn't match the value of the return type declared in the function or method declaration, the expression's value is converted to the return type before it's returned to the calling function or method.

 .. note::